 Identifiable, institutional data are never released.
 Data are reported in the aggregate; at least seven campuses must answer a question before results are released for that question.
-To avoid disclosure of any given campus's activities or data, custom comparison groups must differ by at least three campuses.

-To further ensure confidentiality, minimum and maximum values are not reported, and all comparison data are presented in percentiles (e.g., 25th percentile, median, and 75th percentile).
-Only SHOs, and those designated by SHOs, have access to enter data and view/edit Compensation data.
+To avoid disclosure of any given campus activities or data, custom comparison groups must differ by at least three campuses.
+To further ensure confidentiality, minimum and maximum values are not reported, and all comparison data are presented in percentiles.
 While certain aggregate report data is made available for purchase in the ACUHO-I Bookstore, access to the CHI platform and benchmarking capabilities is limited to campus-based professionals only.
 The CHI platform uses Microsoft's SChannel (Secure Channel) implementation of SSL to encrypt all communication between our web servers and your browser.
 DynamicBenchmarking (the vendor for the CHI platform) does not use OpenSSL.
 Each client's data is stored in separate SQL Server Enterprise databases which are encrypted using Transparent Data Encryption (TDE).